-One way to think about cupping is that it is the inverse of massage.
+I absolutely love cupping.
+I love the way it feels and I love how I feel afterwards.
+One way to think of it is as the inverse of massage.
 Rather than applying pressure to muscles, the suction uses pressure to pull skin, tissue and muscles upward.
 I often combine cupping with acupuncture into one treatment, but it could also be used alone.

 Cupping has numerous benefits — it can help remove toxins from the body and stimulate the flow of fresh blood, lymph, and Qi to the affected area and throughout the body.
 It often works wonders for patients with the flu, colds, coughs, back and muscle pain, poor circulation, anxiety, red itchy skin conditions (though cups are not applied to inflamed areas), allergies, fevers, aches and myriad other pains.

 Cupping is not exclusive to Traditional Chinese Medicine.
 Variations of this treatment were used by ancient Egyptians, North American Indians, early Greeks, and in other Asian and European countries.
 Cupping therapy was recommended by Hippocrates, the man whom many consider to be the “Father of Modern Medicine,” in his guide to clinical treatment.